Walt Medicis Dance Studio in Syracuse, New York

 PIVOT: A turn made in either direction on the ball of the foot.
 Back

 QUICK: A comparative term used in timing steps.
 A SLOW step occupies twice the time of the quick step.
-In 4/4 time, a slow step takes 2 beats of music, while a quick step takes one.
+In 4/4 time, a quick step takes one beat of music.
 Back

 RHYTHM: The regular recurrence of accented beats which gives a specific character to the music or the dance.
 Back

 SLOW: A comparative term used in timing steps.
 A slow step occupies twice the time of the QUICK step.
-In 4/4 time, a slow step takes 2 beats of music, while a quick step takes one.
+In 4/4 time, a slow step takes 2 beats of music.
 Back

-STEP: (a) A change of weight, with foot moved in any direction or remaining in place. (b) A term used to indicate a combination of movements.
-A table of basic ballroom dance steps is shown below.
+STEP: A change of weight, with foot moved in any direction.
+Also, a term used to indicate a combination of movements.

 STEP IN PLACE: A change of weight in which the foot remains on its original place.
 Back